After push back, the Canadian government pulls back the rules to help ease our housing crunch.

-On Mar.
-27, 2023, the Minister of Housing and Diversity and Inclusion announced changes to the Foreign Buyers Ban, officially called the Prohibition on the Purchase of Residental Property by Non-Canadians Act, that was introduced as a two-year ban for foreign buyers and groups at the start of 2023.
+Officially called the Prohibition on the Purchase of Residental Property by Non-Canadians Act, it was introduced as a ban for foreign buyers and groups to free up more housing for on-the-soil Canadians and is now in place until at least the beginning on 2027.

-Originally intended to open up more housing for the permanent residents of Canada, many detractors labelled the ban rules as too restrictive, with unintended consequences, such as preventing increases to our housing supply and deepening rental market woes — and essentially pulling the 'welcome mat' out from under newcomers actively participating in our economy (who aren't just buying a home from afar for it to sit vacant).
+Many detractors labelled the original ban rules as too restrictive, with unintended consequences, such as preventing increases to our housing supply and deepening rental market woes.
+It was accused of essentially pulling the 'welcome mat' out from under newcomers actively participating in our economy (who aren't just buying a home from afar for it to sit vacant).

 If you have permission to work in Canada and a valid work permit, you can buy your first primary property with at least 183 days or more left on your permit (i.e. if you don't own other properties in Canada).
 You no longer have to provide a long history of tax filings or work experience.